 Scaling and Root planing

 Scaling removes plaque and tartar from below the gum line.
 Root planning smoothes the tooth root and helps the gums reattach to the tooth.
 Scaling and root planning is a deep cleaning below the gum line used to treat gum disease.
 A sticky film of bacteria causes gum disease called plaque.
-Plaque is always forming on your teeth, but if they aren’t cleaned well, the bacteria in plaque can cause your gums to become inflamed.
-Plaque then gets trapped in these pockets and cannot be removed with regular brushing.
-If untreated, gum disease could lead to bone and tooth loss.
+Plaque is continually forming to your tooth, however if they aren’t wiped clean properly, the bacteria in plaque can purpose your gums to come to be infected.
+Plaque then gets trapped in those wallet and can not be removed with normal brushing.
+If untreated, gum sickness should cause bone and teeth loss.

 If gum disease is caught early and hasn’t damaged the structures below the gum line, a professional cleaning is required.
 A scaling and root planning may be needed if the pockets between your gums and teeth are too deep.

 This deep cleaning has two parts.
 In Scaling, your dentist removes all the plaque and tartar (hardened plaque) above and below the gum line, making sure to clean all the way down to the bottom of the pocket.
 Your dentist will then begin root planning, smoothing out your teeth roots to help your gums reattach to your teeth.
 Scaling and root planning may take more than one visit to complete and may require a local anesthetic.

 In flap surgery, gums are separated from the teeth and folded back temporarily to enable a dentist to reach the root of the tooth and the bone.
 Gingival flap surgery is used to treat gum disease (periodontitis).
 If the initial, non-surgical treatment (scaling and root planning) has not eliminated the gum infection, flap surgery may be recommended for people with moderate or advanced periodontitis.